d12frosted/elpa-mirror/stable-melpa/org-visibility-readme.txt

     ;;(org-visibility-include-regexps '("\\.org\\'"))
     ;; list of directories and files to not persist and restore visibility state of ;;(org-visibility-exclude-paths `(,(file-truename "~/org/old")))
-    ;; optional maximum number of files to keep track of ;; oldest files will be removed from the sate file first ;;(org-visibility-maximum-tracked-files 100)
+    ;; optionally set maximum number of files to keep track of ;; oldest files will be removed from the sate file first ;;(org-visibility-maximum-tracked-files 100)
-    ;; optional maximum number of days (since saved) to keep track of ;; files older than this number of days will be removed from the state file ;;(org-visibility-maximum-tracked-days 180)
+    ;; optionally set maximum number of days (since saved) to keep track of ;; files older than this number of days will be removed from the state file ;;(org-visibility-maximum-tracked-days 180)
+    ;; optionally turn off visibility state change messages ;;(org-visibility-display-messages nil)
     :config
-    ;; enable all hooks (recommended)
+    ;; enable org-visibility-mode
-    (org-visibility-enable-hooks))
+    (org-visibility-mode 1))

 Usage:

-As long as `org-visibility-enable-hooks' has been called, visibility state is automatically persisted on file save or kill, and restored when loaded.
+As long as `org-visibility-mode' is enabled, visibility state is automatically persisted on file save or kill, and restored when loaded.
 No user intervention is needed.
 The user can, however, call `org-visibility-force-save' to save the current visibility state of a buffer before a file save or kill would automatically trigger it next.

 Interactive commands:

+The `org-visibility-mode' function toggles the minor mode on and off.
+For normal use, turn it on when `org-mode' is enabled.

 The `org-visibility-save' function saves the current buffer's file visibility state if it has been modified or had an `org-cycle' change, and